The Truth Behind Why We Are Always Comparing Ourselves To Others

-To be honest, I have rarely been whimsical enough and rarely studious enough to get to his level of proficiency.
+To be honest, I have rarely been whimsical enough or studious enough to get to his level of proficiency.

 But seeing him lead made me want to be better at leading meetings.

-Think of how it feels to see an athlete do what is reported as impossible.
+Think of how it feels to see an athlete do something impossible.

 Doesn’t that just kick you in the bottom to get up a little earlier, to train a little longer, or study a little more?

-Again, to be totally honest, it does not even need to be real people doing awesome things to get me pumped up.
+Again, honestly, it does not need to be real people doing awesome things to get me pumped up.

-Watching movies with action stars filled with courage and boldness fulfill a difficult mission or demonstrate great honor makes me want to be more.
+Watching movies with action stars filled with courage and boldness fulfill a difficult mission or show great honor makes me want to be more.

-Yet, I must look in the mirror each morning knowing that I am falling short of my potential.
+Yet, I must look in the mirror each morning, knowing I am falling short of my potential.

-This may keep me humble, but the vision of superheroes accomplishing great things starts to make that image in the mirror a bit hazy.
+This may keep me humble, but the vision of superheroes accomplishing great things makes that image in the mirror hazy.

-While I am not fearing or fretting, I am also not content to stay the way I am.
+While I am not fearing or fretting, I am also not content to stay as I am.